 - Start the FTP Test

-You can change Target Power to resistance that suits you.
+You can change the resistance that suits you.
 The graph will adjust as you change the power.
-You can also skip the Warm-Up and Cool Down on the top right-hand corner, whenever you feel ready for the test.
+You can also skip the Warm-Up and Cool Down on the middle right side, whenever you feel ready for the test.
 The main test cannot be skipped or paused.